14 Data Cleaning

 Note

-1. Add missing values
+1. Add missing values.

 • Assign missing value codes based on your designated schema (as documented in your data dictionary and style guide).

-2. Add metadata (UK Data Service 2023)
+2. Add metadata (UK Data Service 2023).

 • While interoperable file types (e.g., CSV) are highly recommended for storing data, it can be extremely helpful to create another copy of your clean data in a format, such as SPSS, that allows for embedded metadata.
 These file types allow you to embed variable and value code labels that can be very handy for a data user.
-This can be especially helpful if you plan to export your variables with numeric values (1 | 0), rather than text values (“yes” | “no”).
-In this case, rather than having to flip back and forth between a file and a data dictionary to interpret codes, users can review information about the variables within the file itself.
-While future data users may not have a license for the proprietary file type, these file formats can often be opened in free/open source software (e.g., GNU PSPP) or can usually be easily imported into a variety of other statistical programs which can interpret the metadata (e.g., importing SPSS files into R or Stata).

 3. Data validation

-• Check for missing cases/duplicate cases
+• Check again for missing cases/duplicate cases.

-• It can also be helpful to check Ns by cluster variables for completeness (e.g., number of students per teacher, number of teachers per school) (DeCoster 2023)
+• It can also be helpful to check Ns by cluster variables for completeness (e.g., number of students per teacher, number of teachers per school) (DeCoster 2023).

-• Check for missing columns/too many columns
+• Check for missing columns/too many columns.

-• Valid and Consistent
+2. Valid and Consistent

-• Check for invalid, non-unique, or missing study IDs
+• Check for invalid, non-unique, or missing study IDs.

-• Check for incorrect variable types
+• Check for incorrect variable types.

-• Check for incorrect formatting
+• Check for incorrect formatting.

-• Check missing values (i.e., do they align with variable universe rules and skip patterns)
+• Check missing values (i.e., do they align with variable universe rules and skip patterns).

-• Cross check for agreement across variables (e.g., a student in 2nd grade should be associated with a 2nd grade teacher)
+• Cross check for agreement across variables (e.g., a student in 2nd grade should be associated with a 2nd grade teacher).

-• Checks for other project-specific unique situations
+• Check for other project-specific unique situations.

-• De-identified
+4. De-identified

 • Are all direct identifiers removed?

-• Interpretable
+5. Interpretable

 • Are all variables correctly named?

-• If during your validation process you find errors, you first want to determine where the errors originated (i.e., data entry, data export, data cleaning), and correct them in the appropriate location.
-If errors occurred outside of the cleaning process, this may involve creating a new raw data file and starting the cleaning process again at step 1.
+• If during your validation process you find errors, you first want to determine where the errors originated, and correct them in the appropriate location.
+Errors may come from the following sources:

 • Leave the data as is, make a note of the errors in documentation, and allow future researchers to deal with those values during the analysis process.

-• Assign a value code (e.g., “inaccurate value” = -90) to recode those values to
+• Assign a value code (e.g., “inaccurate value” = -90) to recode those values to.

-• Create data quality indicator variables to denote which cells have untrustworthy values (e.g., age contains the true values and age_q contains 0 = “no concerns” | 1 = “quality concerns”).
+• Create data quality indicator variables to denote which cells have untrustworthy values (e.g., age contains the true values and age_q contains “no concerns” = 0 | “quality concerns” = 1).

-• If you find inconsistencies across different sources, you could choose one form as your source of truth and recode values based on that form
+• If you find inconsistencies across different sources, you could choose one form as your source of truth and recode values based on that form.

 • If there are true errors where the correct answer can be easily inferred (e.g., a 3-item rank order question is completed as 1, 2, 4), sometimes logical or deductive editing can be used in those cases and the value is replaced with the logical correction (IPUMS USA 2023; Seastrom 2002).